nitishya/LearnJava/oneON.md

 private ReactionRepository reactionRepository;

-//check if post valid
+//like a post
-public boolean isPostValid(Long postId){
+public STring
-return postRepository.existById(postId);
-}

-//get likes and dislikes using streams